Academic grading in Serbia: Primary and secondary school level

 At the end of the school year, final grades for each subject are calculated from those given at the end of each semester.
 The student's overall achievement is assessed by averaging his grades in all subjects and then applying the above ranges.

+Most of Serbia’s primary schools go from Grade 1 to Grade 9, though some schools go from Grade 1 just to Grade 8.
+This depends on the school and whether it follows the system of the old or the new school law.

 Tertiary (university) level

 At universities, a six-point grading scale is used: